angular-university/angular-for-beginners-starter/README.md

 # Angular For Beginners - Blog Post Series

-Here is the ongoing complete Angular for Beginners series:
+Here is the Angular for Beginners blog post series, available at our blog:

 - [Angular For Beginners Guide - Getting Started (Setup Environment)](https://blog.angular-university.io/getting-started-with-angular-setup-a-development-environment-with-yarn-the-angular-cli-setup-an-ide/)